 - Melissa & Doug Shopping Basket and Play Food $16.71 (3+ years) – As much as we love the cutting food, for a store setup it’s less frustrating to also have some food that doesn’t fall apart when being scanned and bagged.
 I like the array of items in this set, as well as the realistic shopping basket (a great alternative if you don’t want to go for the cart).

 - Melissa and Doug Shopping Cart $44.95 (3 – 7 years) – A shopping cart isn’t totally necessary for shopping play but if you have the space, kids absolutely LOVE it, both for playing store and just for pushing their dolls and other pals around in.
 (This option bundles the cart with a wooden pantry food set and a fridge food set.)

 - Educational Insights Grill & Go Camp Stove $27.05 – I’ve been a bit obsessed with camping since our family had such an awesome go of it the last two summersr I really like how real looking this set is and I think it would be great both for kids already excited about the great outdoors and those you’d like to get excited by next summer.
-Our toddler group had a big pretend camp set-up last year and 2 year old S loved this thing.
+Our toddler group had a big pretend camp set-up one year and then 2 year old S loved this thing.

 Dressing up is a great way to encourage roll playing, which really gets kids thinking critically about the world around them and their place in it.
 It also often leads to improved emotional intelligence as children explore how their interactions with each other effect feelings and emotions.